DIPA2410/DIPA2410/README.md

 - 👋 Hi, I’m DIPA ROY
-- 👀 I’m interested in ANDROID DEVELOPMENT
+- 👀 I’m interested in APPLICATION DEVELOPMENT
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning FLUTTER
-- 💞️ I’m looking to collaborate on AN ANDROID APP
+- 💞️ I’m looking to collaborate on AN APPLICATION
 - 📫 How to reach me DIPAROY2410@GMAIL.COM

 <!---